 Dr. Jilma Patrick attended Meharry Medical College.
 She completed her residency at the University of Florida College of Medicine – Jacksonville and completed her fellowship at the Lynn Sage Comprehensive Breast Center at Northwestern University.

 "There is no need to leave this community to find the latest state-of-the-art technology and treatment plans because LCMH has proven they can offer it all," said Dr. Patrick.

-"This hospital has a dedicated team of physicians and staff whose mission is to provide the very best care to their patients and their families.
-This is in line with my philosophy of care and is one of the main reasons I joined the multidisciplinary team here at LCMH.
+"Little Company of Mary Hospital has a dedicated team of physicians and staff whose mission is to provide the very best care to their patients and their families.
 I am honored to be a part of this rich tradition."

 Jilma Patrick, M.D.